Mouryan-J/AustinAirbnb-GCP-Pipeline/README.md

 ## 5. BigQuery Queries

-In `bigquery-views.sql` you will find example queries, including:
+In `BigQuery.sql` you will find example queries, including:

 - Average price by property type.
 - Number of listings by neighbourhood.